-In the article, Bicknell describes a “District”.
+In the article, Bicknell describes a “District” and the connection to the Peraltas.
 In 1895 there was no other kind of District besides a “Mining” District.
+Since that time, the story has grown and a library of “side stories” materialized.

 The Lost Dutchman subject will not be expanded here.
 However, there is one piece of the Dutchman story that stands out, and that is of the Peralta family, and the Peralta mines.
 In fact, the Lost Dutchman story begins with a Peralta in the article above, and in just about any other version.
 The legend that is told is that a Peralta-led party of about 400 people were slaughtered on the north side of Superstition mountain in spring-early summer of 1848.
 5000 U.S. Marines had entered Mexico City in September of 1847, and the war ended February 2, 1848.
 The story that is told is that the Peralta Party hid the mines before being slaughtered as they were packed up and ready to return to Mexico.

 Since Jacob Waltz passed in 1891, a plethora of stories, maps, and “findings” came out of the woodwork, many of them directly from Mexico.
 There is one BIG problem with all of this information….. most of it has no geologic basis, except for some attempts to connect the mines to Goldfield or some diggings on the eastern side of the Superstition wilderness.
-Without the geologic evidence indicating a great deposit, the most important feature being the alteration of the surrounding rock, there can be no mines.
+Without the geologic evidence indicating a great deposit and a mining district, the most important feature being the alteration of the surrounding rock, there can be no mines.

 Many historians have known that the Peralta mines were a “big deal”, and they have been called the greatest mystery of the western U.S..
 How could an entire mining district “disappear”???